 To protect your concrete walls or floors, you need to have them protected with a concrete sealer.
 Concrete sealers protect concrete from wear and tear brought about by roadway salt, spots, oil, wetness, and molds.
-It also provides a layer of protection that permits simpler sweeping and cleaning.
+It likewise provides a layer of defense that permits much easier sweeping and cleaning.

 You will most likely need just one application of concrete sealant to keep your concrete surface areas protected.

 Firstly, you need to put together the required equipment.
-Firstly, you must wear protective clothing since you are about to deal with possible irritants.
-Gather a stiff brush and a water container.
-You will also need some rubber gloves, safety glasses and small-particle filter to protect you versus chemical agents.
-You will also need some paintbrushes and a paint roller.
-Ensure there appertains ventilation at the place you are to deal with the concrete sealer.
+Firstly, you must wear protective clothing because you will deal with possible irritants.
+Collect a stiff brush and a water container.
+You will likewise need some rubber gloves, goggles and small-particle filter to protect you against chemical agents.
+You will likewise need some paintbrushes and a paint roller.
+Make certain there appertains ventilation at the place you are to deal with the concrete sealer.

-Your surface needs to be devoid of dirt, gunk, grease, and oil.
+Your surface area should be without dirt, grime, grease, and oil.
 The stiff scrub brush will help eliminate persistent spots.
 Use a commercial cleaner to help eliminate the dirt.
 Persistent spots might need some taking in a detergent solution before they can be gotten rid of.
-Rinse completely with clear water.
-A 2nd application may be required.
+Wash thoroughly with clear water.
+A second application might be required.